-Here at Farmers’ Almanac, we love exploring many the different regional foods enjoyed by our readers and learning about their history and origin.
+Here at Farmers’ Almanac, we love exploring the many different regional foods enjoyed by our readers and learning about their history and origin.
 Recently, we were asked if we had a recipe for a special food eaten here in Maine and in parts of Canada, called ployes, but we didn’t have one in our archives.
 So we did a little investigating (it is our home state, after all!) and what we uncovered was delicious!

 What Are Ployes?